miziomon/awesome-wordpress/README.md

 * [GoodBye Captcha](https://wordpress.org/plugins/goodbye-captcha/) - An extremely powerful anti-spam plugin that blocks Spam-bots without annoying captcha images.
 * [Lockdown WP Admin](https://wordpress.org/plugins/lockdown-wp-admin/) - Lockdown WP Admin conceals the administration and login screen from intruders.
 It can hide WordPress Admin (/wp-admin/) and and login (/wp-login.php) * [MainWP](https://mainwp.com/) - Self-hosted open source manager for maintaining your WordPress sites from one location.
+* [Captcha on Login](https://wordpress.org/plugins/captcha-on-login) - Protect your blog from login brute force attacks adding a captcha on login page of your site

+### Forms and modules

+* [Caldera Forms](https://it.wordpress.org/plugins/caldera-forms/) - A diffrent kind of WordPress form builder.
+With an intuitive drag and drop interface -– based on a responsive grid -- and a wide range of add-ons, it’s never been easier to create forms for your WordPress site that look great on any device, thanks to Caldera Forms.
+* [Ninja Forms](https://it.wordpress.org/plugins/ninja-forms/) - Ninja Forms is the easiest way to build any form you need for your WordPress website.
+No longer mess with code or worry about made-up limitations.
+Create the form you want, when you want with a simple drag and drop interface provided by the very powerful Ninja Forms framework.

 #### Move e backup
 *If you need to move your installation*